H-YWu/ddg-exercises/README.md

 ![star closure boundary](./imgs/why/star-closure-boundary.png)

-A "stable" state of applying the `link` operator multiple times started from the edges of a single triangle (pretty fun, huh?):
+A "stable" state of applying the `link` operator multiple times starting from the edges of a single triangle (pretty fun, huh?):

 ![links 3 edges](./imgs/why/links-3-edges.png)